top of page

 Outdoor Patio Licenses

 Depending on their location, outdoor seating areas fall under different operating rules and procedures.
 If you’re a business with an outdoor seating area on the public right-of-way, you must apply for a sidewalk café permit.
-If you are having trouble submitting your application, please contact my office directly.
+If you are having trouble submitting your application, please contact the Alderman's office directly.

 Businesses with outdoor seating, that is exclusively within their property lines, must have an Outdoor Patio License.

 The 2nd Ward reviews all sidewalk café applications for compliance with city ordinances, departmental rules, and ADA requirements.
-Applications that do not meet the requirements are returned to the applicant for revisions prior to approval.
+Applications that do not meet the requirements are returned to the applicant for revisions before approval.
 Applicants should familiarize themselves with BACP’s Sidewalk Café Rules & Regulations before applying.

 Taverns & Liquor Licensing